Behaviors of entropy on finitely generated groups: Introduction

-The {\it lower} and {\it upper return probability exponents} of a random walk $Y_n$ of symmetric finitely supported law $\m$ on a group $\G$ are respectively:
+The \textit{lower} and \textit{upper return probability exponents} of a random walk $Y_n$ of symmetric finitely supported law $\m$ on a group $\G$ are, respectively:

-The {\it lower} and {\it upper drift exponents} of a random walk $Y_n$ of law $\m$ on a group $\G$ are respectively:
+The \textit{lower} and \textit{upper drift exponents} of a random walk $Y_n$ of law $\m$ on a group $\G$ are, respectively,

-When equality holds, the {\it entropy exponent} of the group $\G$ with law $\m$ is $h(\G,\m)=\overline{h}(\G,\m)=\underline{h}(\G,\m)$, the {\it return probability exponent} of a group $\G$ is $p(\G)=\underline{p}(\G)=\overline{p}(\G)$ and the {\it drift exponent} of the group $\G$ with law $\m$ is $\d(\G,\m)=\overline{\d}(\G,\m)=\underline{\d}(\G,\m)$.
+When equality holds, the \textit{entropy exponent} of the group $\G$ with law $\m$ is $h(\G,\m)=\overline{h}(\G,\m)=\underline{h}(\G,\m )$, the \textit{return probability exponent} of a group $\G$ is $p(\G )=\underline{p}(\G)=\overline{p}(\G)$ and the \textit{drift exponent} of the group $\G$ with law $\m$ is $\delta(\G,\m)=\overline {\delta}(\G,\m)=\underline{\delta}(\G,\m)$.
 Return probability exponents do not depend on the particular choice of the measure by \cite{PSC1}. \end{definition} Computing the exponents gives moderate information on the function.
-By \cite{PSC2}, the wreath product $\Z \wr \Z$ has return probability $P(Y_n=1) \approx \exp (-n^{\frac{1}{3}}(\log n)^{\frac{2}{3}})$, and the lamplighter $F \wr \Z$ with finite group $F$ has return probability $P(Y_n=1) \approx \exp(-n^{\frac{1}{3}})$.
+By \cite{PSC2}, the wreath product $\Z\wr\Z$ has return probability $P(Y_n=1) \approx \exp(-n^{{1/3}}(\log n)^{{2/3}})$, and the lamplighter $F \wr\Z$ with finite group $F$ has return probability $P(Y_n=1) \approx\exp(-n^{{1/3}})$.
 Both have return probability exponent $\frac{1}{3}$.
 Exponent $1$ does not imply linearity of entropy or drift, nor exponential decay of return probability, as seen by the exemples in \cite{Ers2}.

 The groups considered here are directed groups of automorphisms of extended rooted trees.
 The main construction combines the directed groups of \cite{Bri2} with the notion of boundary permutational extension introduced in \cite{BE} and used in \cite{Bri3} to exhibit various behaviors of growth functions on groups.
-The entropy exponents can be computed explicitely in terms of the group construction (see theorem \ref{MTE}), which leads to the following corollary:
+The entropy exponents can be computed explicitely in terms of the group construction (see Theorem \ref{MTE}), which leads to the following corollary: \begin{theorem} For any $\frac{1}{2} \leq\a\leq\b\leq1$, there exists a finitely generated group $\G=\G(\a,\b)$ and a symmetric finitely supported measure $\m$ such that